Nearly 4 years after release, Nier: Automata's final secret found

 ( NieR:Automata Spoilers )........3 years 10 months.（◎血◎）RT: @manfightdragonI found a cheat code in NieR Automata (snip) https://t.co/2LeNlBguLiJanuary 3, 2021

 The final secret is a cheat code performed after killing the first boss.
 It's a complex series of attacks, rolls, and moves in the vein of classic cheats that must be done while standing in a specific spot.
 Once performed, the player is instantly transported to the "last" of the endings, of which the game has many, a decision that deletes the user's save and unlocks bonus game modes.
-To be clear, it's not an exploit, it's a cheat that's hard-coded into the game engine.
+To be clear, it's not an exploit, it's a cheat deliberately programmed into the game.
 Asked how he found it, Lance McDonald replied "hundreds of hours of reverse engineering."

 Nier: Automata was a sleeper hit when it released, surprising both critics and series fans with its widespread popularity and complex narrative tricks.
 To-date, it has sold over five million copies.
 For more on its narrative legacy, go over and read about how Nier: Automata's study of human frailty overpowers its own flaws.